-The Georgetown Emergency Response Medical Service (also known GERMS and Georgetown EMS) is volunteer and student-run emergency ambulance service.
+The Georgetown Emergency Response Medical Service (also known GERMS and Georgetown EMS) is volunteer, student-run emergency ambulance service.
 GERMS operates basic life support ambulances that serve Georgetown University and the broader Georgetown community.
 GERMS is in service 24 hours per day, 7 days per week during Georgetown’s Fall, Spring, and Summer semesters.
-If GERMS is out of service, a District of Columbia Fire and Emergency Medical Services ambulance will be dispatched instead.
+When GERMS is out of service over select holidays, Georgetown University contacts District of Columbia Fire and Emergency Medical Services to respond to medical emergencies.

 GERMS is one of the oldest and largest collegiate emergency medical services organizations in the United States.
 GERMS prides itself on being entirely student run and its membership averages around 100 Georgetown University undergraduate students.
-GERMS operates under the supervision of a Medstar Georgetown University Hospital Emergency Department affiliated medical director and with the advice of a Georgetown University faculty advisor.
-GERMS is dispatched by the Georgetown University Police Department and works closely with both the campus police and the Metropolitan Police Department to ensure the safety of our patients and crew.
-GERMS coordinates with the District of Columbia Fire and Emergency Medical Services to provide Advanced Life Support to our most critical patients.
+GERMS operates under the supervision of a Medstar Georgetown University Hospital Emergency Department affiliated medical director and with the guidance of a Georgetown University faculty advisor.
+GERMS is dispatched by the Georgetown University Police Department and works closely with both the campus police and the Metropolitan Police Department to ensure the safety of our patients and EMTs.
+GERMS coordinates with District of Columbia Fire and Emergency Medical Services to provide Advanced Life Support to our most critically ill patients.
 Each GERMS ambulance is certified by the District of Columbia Department of Health.

-Apart from its core mission (Included in our core mission), GERMS is committed to both education and promoting public safety.
+Apart from its core emergency response mission, GERMS is committed to both education and promoting public safety.
 Currently, GERMS offers an EMT certification course and an American Red Cross CPR and First Aid certification course.
-GERMS also provides standby emergency medical services at community events such as sporting events and block parties.
+GERMS also provides standby emergency medical services at community events such as athletic competitions and block parties.

 If you would like to donate to GERMS in order to help fund the operational and educational services GERMS provides, click on the link below and follow these instructions: